The Signal (2014 film): Plot

-The story is centered around three MIT students named Jonah (Beau Knapp), Nic (Brenton Thwaites), and Haley (Olivia Cooke) who are on a road trip to take Haley to California.
+Three MIT students Jonah, Nic, and Haley are on a road trip to take Haley to California.
 This decision has been adding stress to Nic and Haley's romantic relationship.
 Nic has limited mobility and uses forearm crutches to walk around.

-Haley feels Nic is distancing himself from her but Nic explains that he doesn't want his Muscular Dystrophy to hold her back.
-Haley is in tears listening to Nic and breaks up with him, feeling he was jumping to conclusions as she had never indicated she felt held back by his condition.
+Haley feels Nic is distancing himself from her but Nic explains that he doesn't want his muscular dystrophy to hold her back.
+Haley is in tears listening to Nic and breaks up with him.

 During their stay in a hotel, Nic and Jonah discover that a hacker named NOMAD (who nearly got Jonah and Nic expelled for breaking into MIT servers), has found their location and is taunting them with strange and ominous emails.
 NOMAD also hacks one of their laptops and activates their camera feed remotely.
 Nic and Jonah are livid and immediately start tracking NOMAD.
 They identify the IP from which NOMAD hacked their laptop and translate that into a physical address.

 On the way, they receive emails with real-time photos of Haley's car from a traffic camera.
-They track NOMAD to an abandoned house in the middle of Nevada near their path and decide to go after him.
-They reach the house in the middle of the night and decide to investigate.
+They track NOMAD to an abandoned house in the middle of Nevada near their path and decide to investigate, reaching the house in the middle of the night.
 After finding nothing in the house, Nic and Jonah rush outside when they hear Haley screaming.
 The two black out as Haley is pulled into the air by an unseen force.

-Nic, now with the number 2.3.5.41 tattooed on his arm, wakes up in a strange and sterile underground research facility, where he is questioned by Dr. Wallace Damon (Laurence Fishburne), the head of the "transition group" in helping with his strange situation.
+Nic wakes up in a strange and sterile underground research facility, with the number 2.3.5.41 tattooed on his arm.
+He is questioned by Dr. Wallace Damon, who is wearing a hazmat suit.
 Nic is not able to move his limbs, even though he is conscious.
 He is limited to moving around in a wheelchair.
-Dr. Damon tells Nic what they encountered near the house was an EBE: an extraterrestrial biological entity.
-Nic remains in disbelief.
+Dr. Damon tells Nic what they encountered near the house was an extraterrestrial biological entity.
 Damon shows footage from Nic's own video camera and pauses once an alien face can be seen.
-As more workers are shown throughout the facility, they can all be seen wearing hazmat suits, including Damon.
-Damon explains that this protection is necessary due to the threat of alien contamination.